 Now let’s be honest, the title of this post got you a little intrigued right?

-I remember the first time I heard about a hidden feature of Windows called GodMode I thought for sure it was a joke, but then I found it was an actual feature you can activate on any computer running Windows 7 to 10.
+I remember the first time I heard about a hidden feature of Windows called GodMode I thought for sure it was a joke, but then I found it was an actual feature you can activate on any computer running Windows 7 or above.